Doctor Who series 1: Main cast

 The production team was tasked with finding a suitable actor for the role of the Doctor.
 Most notably, they approached film stars Hugh Grant and Rowan Atkinson for the role.
 By the time Mal Young had suggested actor Christopher Eccleston to Davies, Eccleston was one of only three left in the running for the role: the other two candidates are rumoured in the industry to have been Alan Davies and Bill Nighy.
 His involvement in the programme was announced on 20 March 2004 following months of speculation.
 In the April 2004 issue of Doctor Who Magazine, Davies announced that Eccleston's Doctor would indeed be the Ninth Doctor, relegating Richard E. Grant's Shalka Doctor to non-official status.
 Russell T Davies revealed that Eccleston asked for the role in an e-mail.

 After the announcement that the show would be returning, Davies revealed that the new companion would "probably" be called Rose Tyler in an edition of Doctor Who Magazine published in November 2003.
 This name was confirmed in March 2004, and it was announced at the same time that former pop star Billie Piper was being considered for the role.
-Piper was announced as portraying Rose Tyler on 24 May, a character which fulfilled the role of permanent companion during the series, and was welcomed by fans of the show.
+Piper was announced as portraying Rose Tyler on 24 May, a character which fulfilled the role of permanent companion during the series, and was welcomed by some fans of the show.
 Actress Georgia Moffett, daughter of Fifth Doctor actor Peter Davison and who would later appear as the title role in the fourth series episode "The Doctor's Daughter", also auditioned for the role.
 The original conception of Tyler was slightly different.
 Paul Abbott was scheduled to write an episode for the series which would have revealed that Rose's entire life had been manipulated by the Doctor in order to mould her into an ideal companion.
 Davies eventually wrote "Boom Town" to replace it when Abbott, after months of development, realised he was too busy to work on the script.

 The first series was Christopher Eccleston's only series in the role of the Doctor.
 Eccleston's contract was for a single year because at the time it was uncertain whether the show would continue beyond a single revival series.
 Eccleston's intent to leave was revealed on 30 March 2005, shortly after the broadcast of the first episode.
 The BBC released a statement, attributed to Eccleston, saying that he had decided to leave because he feared becoming typecast.
 On 4 April, the BBC revealed that Eccleston's "statement" was falsely attributed and released without his consent.
 The BBC admitted that they had broken an agreement made in January not to disclose publicly that he only intended to do one season.
 In a 2010 interview, Eccleston revealed that he left the show because he "didn't enjoy the environment and the culture that [they], the cast and crew, had to work in", but that he was proud of having played the role.